 Many research projects in the Caroline Chick Jarrold Group are motivated by problems associated with energy and the environment.

-We have projects geared toward three classes of systems
+We have projects geared toward four classes of systems

 - Design and optimization of heterogeneous catalysts with lower operating temperatures (and therefore, lower energy consumption) in common catalytic applications, or for photocatalytic fuel production from water or CO2.

 - Atmospheric reaction complexes involving oxidation of volatile organic compounds.